-Eastern's School of Christian Ministry (ESCM) (See separate link from the Seminary website for Eastern's School of Christian Ministry)
+Eastern's School of Christian Ministry (ESCM)

-The Priscilla Institute (See separate link from the Seminary website for the Priscilla Institute)
+(See separate link on the Seminary website for the West Virginia Program

 The West Virginia Program

 The program in West Virginia exists to provide theological education to qualified persons in this region who find it difficult to be absent from their primary residence.
 Degree programs are offered in both the Master of Divinity and the Doctor of Ministry; individuals may also take courses to gain recognition of their ordination or to earn continuing education units (CEUs) without pursuing a specific degree program.
 Program requirements in both the M.Div. and D.Min. are equivalent to those on campus.
 Courses are typically taught in one-week intensives by regular Palmer Theological Seminary faculty and by adjunct faculty from the West Virginia or the Philadelphia areas.
 Details are available from the West Virginia Program Director and from the Registrar's Office on the Philadelphia area campus.
 (See separate link on the Seminary website for the West Virginia Program.)